Martin Brandon-Bravo

 Martin Maurice Brandon-Bravo OBE (25 March 1932 – 15 August 2018) was a British Conservative politician who was Member of Parliament (MP) for Nottingham South from 1983 to 1992.

 Career

-He was a Conservative councillor for the City of Nottingham 1968–1970 and 1976–1987.
+Born into a Jewish family, he served as a Conservative councillor for the City of Nottingham 1968–1970 and 1976–1987.
 Having stood unsuccessfully for Nottingham East in the 1979 general election, he was Member of Parliament (MP) for Nottingham South from 1983 to 1992 when he was defeated by Labour's Alan Simpson.
 In his time in Parliament he became Parliamentary Private Secretary to the Home Secretary, David Waddington (1989–1990), and subsequently to the Leader of the Lords (1990–1992).

 After leaving Parliament, he became Councillor for West Bridgford West division of Nottinghamshire County Council (NCC) from 1993, serving as Deputy Leader of the party group, until retiring at the 2009 elections.
 Reflecting his economic and political contributions, he was appointed as an alderman of NCC in July 2009 and of the City of Nottingham in January 2012.